Ismat-Samadov/fraud_detection/README.md

 ## Overview

-During my research on fraud detection models, I faced several data challenges that prompted the need for a custom data generation tool.
+During my research on fraud detection models, I encountered several data challenges that inspired the need for a custom data generation tool.
 Many available open-source datasets, particularly in financial domains, feature encoded variable names like `v1`, `v2`, ... `v22`, which obscure the nature of each feature.
 This lack of interpretability makes it difficult to identify and explain which features are significant in detecting fraud, limiting model transparency and deployment potential.

 To overcome these limitations, I developed a synthetic banking data generator that produces realistic transaction data with meaningful feature names, such as `merchant_name` instead of an anonymous code like `v2`.
 This approach facilitates an end-to-end fraud detection model with enhanced interpretability and practical applications.
-The custom generator allows control over the number of customer transactions, transaction range, and the fraud percentage, making it ideal for understanding fraud detection workflows and exploring model performance in a controlled environment.
+The custom generator allows control over the number of customer transactions, transaction range, and fraud percentage, making it ideal for understanding fraud detection workflows and exploring model performance in a controlled environment.

 ---